 The STBG provides flexible funding that may be used by States and localities for projects on any Federal-aid highway, including the National Highway System (NHS), bridge projects on any public road, transit capital projects, and intracity and intercity bus terminals and facilities.
-If an applicant decides to participate in Iowa's SWAP program, then the eligible roads expands to the Farm to Market system.
-Applicants should refer to the Federal Functional Classification map available at the county engineer's office, the Siouxland Interstate Metropolitan Planning Council office, and the Iowa Department of Transportation District 3 Office in Sioux City to check eligibility.
+Applicants should refer to the Federal Functional Classification map available at the county engineer's office, the Siouxland Interstate Metropolitan Planning Council office, and the Iowa Department of Transportation Northwest Iowa Transportation Center in Sioux City to check eligibility.

-- 3. Scoring.
+3. Scoring.
 Once projects have been submitted to staff, these projects will be evaluated and scored according to the qualifying and priority criterion which is listed in the TIP.
 Once scored, staff will compile project information, scoring, and recommendation into a memo provided to both the Transportation Technical Committee and Policy Board for review.
 Although SIMPCO staff recommends projects based on the qualifying and priority criteria, the Transportation Technical Committee and Policy Board are not required to grant funds to the projects based on recommendation.
 Each of the following thirteen criteria explains its importance to the application and provides the applicant with the amount of weight given in the application review.
-Each priority is directly related to questions on the application. - 1) Is this project currently in the Long Range Transportation Plan 10 points (Question 1) - 2) Comprehensive Design 6 points
+Each priority is directly related to questions on the application.

+1. Is this project currently in the Long Range Transportation Plan (Question 1) - 10 points